 I've been wanting to make these crinkle cookies since I saw Martha Stewart make them years ago, but I never found the time until now.

-Don't let the name fool you — these cookies are lightly crisp on the outside and have a light brownie fudgy texture in the middle.
+Don't let the name fool you -- these cookies are lightly crisp on the outside and have a light brownie fudgy texture in the middle.
 With the powdered sugar on top emulating snow, these chocolate crinkle cookies get an extra hit of holiday spirit in the form of peppermint.

 Once you bite into these cookies, you'll get a hit of bright peppermint flavour coupled with the richness of the chocolate.